ocpdude/postal-mailserver/README.md

 ## Postal Mailserver for OpenShift

-I was working on simple mailserver to support various apps internally to my lab for notifcations - without setting up a full featured server / client.
+I was working on a simple mailserver to support various apps internally to my lab for notifcations - without setting up a full featured server / client.
 After looking at a few, I chose Postal and figured I'd share my configuration with everyone else trying to get it to work on Kubernetes/ OpenShift (OKD).
 I only enabled in-bound smtp/25 and the web interface, but everything is here if you'd like to expand that.

-In the end, I desided not to move forward with Postal - so I don't expect this repo to be updated.

 #### The Install
 1. Create your namespace/project \